 Frequently asked Questions

-What is a 2 and 20 fee structure?
+What is a Two and Twenty fee structure in venture capital?